 For example: A 5 member circle that makes transfers every month lasts 5 months.

-About payout positions
+Choosing payout positions

 What is a payout position?

-Payout positions designate the order in which every circle member withdraws their savings.
+Payout positions are the order in which every circle member withdraws their savings.
 Members choose their positions before the circle starts.
 Your Trust Score determines what position(s) in a circle you can join.

 Here’s a breakdown of how different positions work: